 From 2017 GLOBALCIT is the successor of EUDO CITIZENSHIP, which started in 2009 with an initial focus on citizenship laws in the EU Member States and gradually expanded its thematic and geographic scope.
 The new name reflects our Observatory’s worldwide coverage.

-Report on Citizenship Law: Rwanda
+Report on Citizenship Law: Namibia

 Journal of Ethnic and Migration Studies